RandomComputerUser/FancyLighting/README.md

 - Added a new default tone mapping operator for full HDR rendering
 - Added a linear tone mapping operator that may be used with add-ons to achieve HDR output
 - Added a setting to switch between tone mapping operators
-- Increased the base exposure when using full HDR rendering
+- Increased the base exposure for full HDR rendering
+- Adjusted the appearance of Fancy Atmosphere and sky light color preset 1 during twilight
+- Made minor tweaks to Fancy Atmosphere